-A real estate investment of a minimum of $175,000 using the right structure qualifies the investor to residency in Mexico, and there are many other ways to qualify.
-More details here.
+A real estate investment of a minimum of $175,000 using the right structure qualifies the investor for residency in Mexico, and there are many other ways to qualify.
+More details are here.

 Westerners who want to diversify without taking on too much geopolitical risk, in a very established destination

 People who want to diversify away from Western countries, without taking geopolitical risk.
 Mexico is unlikely to get involved in any war, and investments are welcome from all over the world.
 In many ways it is a bit of a safe haven.
 Granted, Playa del Carmen is not the cheapest of destinations, but it is very established, and importantly comes with minimal currency risk on rental income as rents are set in USD, not in Mexican Pesos.
 The yields are lower than in Medellin for example, but the risk is much lower.